Silver has both industrial and investment applications, meaning that silver demand comes from a variety of different places.

-Moving forward, increased demand for silver is expected to come from the solar energy sector, since the precious metal is a great conductor of both heat and electricity, making it perfect for use in solar panels.
+Moving forward, increased demand of the silver market is expected to come from the solar energy sector, since the precious metal is a great conductor of both heat and electricity, making it perfect for use in solar panels.

-Here’s a look at four factors driving silver demand that investors should keep an eye on, according to the Silver Institute report.
+Here’s a look at four factors driving silver demand that market participants should consider when they invest in silver, according to the Silver Institute report.

 1. Industrial Fabrication